emannav/L-Systems/diary.md

 I have been unable to upload the LaTeX file for my project plan onto IntelliJ.
 For now the pdf version is up and I will try again with LaTeX, but I am having issues with TeXiFy-IDEA despite having the necessary plugins.
 I will remove the pdf from the repo once the LaTeX issue is sorted as I edit those documents via Overleaf.<br>
-I have been reading *The Algorithmic Beauty of Plants* and the above mentioned *Lindenmayer Systems, Fractals, and Plants* to get some reference on how to best show the working of the rewriting system.
+I have been reading *The Algorithmic Beauty of Plants* and the above-mentioned *Lindenmayer Systems, Fractals, and Plants* to get some reference on how to best show the working of the rewriting system.

 ### Entry 05 - Oct 11<sup>th</sup>